 A motivated workforce is a loyal workforce.
 Everyone wants to work in an environment where their organizations keep them motivated and happy.
 This keeps employees loyal to their employers, willing to work hard every day to prove themselves.
 Intrinsic motivators are key here since every company with sufficient finances can offer monetary benefits and other external motivators.

 To retain these employees, their jobs must be made so engaging and interesting that they are unwilling to leave them.
-This could be done with increased autonomy, a promotion, regular positive feedback, and constant appreciation.
+This could be accomplished with increased autonomy, a promotion, usage of employees monitoring software, regular positive feedback, and constant appreciation.
 This will make employees feel wanted and at home.

 Other benefits of a motivated workforce translate to this one: Higher Profits.
 A motivated, productive workforce that is loyal to the company will have optimum performances and will help the company grow.
 Their efforts will translate to higher earnings as the work more diligently and efficiently.
 Moreover, if they are intrinsically motivated, companies will not have to continuously bribe them with monetary benefits to keep them aboard.
 This may save them a lot of costs.